ARM-software/libGPULayers/docs/extension_support.md

 This page explains the general approach that needs to be taken, and the specific API modifications that need to be applied for specific extensions.

-Note that the core framework allows you to expose additional extensions via the default `vkEnumerate*ExtensionProperties()` implementation, but per-layer code must implement the API modifications to other functions as needed.
+The core libGPULayers framework allows you to expose additional extensions via the default `vkEnumerate*ExtensionProperties()` implementation, but per-layer code must implement the API modifications in any other functions as needed.

 ## Exposing a new extension